The following are quotes that are relevant to you as Married Men. They can help you to live with your wives in “an

-• Too many men today make the assumption that they can work 12 hours a day, spend all of their spare time playing golf and/or pursuing their favorite hobby and sit and watch the same episode of Sports Center for hours and hours and their wife is ok with it because he happens to bring home the paycheck.
-I’ve had talks with men about this misconception before and they tell me, “I will slow down one day!”
-This is a lie …even if the man fully believes it.
-AND, if “one day” ever does arrive it will be a day full of regrets because the husband/father chose to pursue money and position and, as a result, had his own family become strangers that he tried to spend a week out of every year with.
-Yes, we should work hard …but working hard and being insane are two separate things.
-We are called to provide for our family …but not to sacrifice them.
-(Perry Noble, from the Preachitteachit.org article, “What a Wife Needs”)
+• Too many men today make the assumption that they can work 12 hours a day.
+And then they can spend all of their spare time pursuing their favorite hobby.
+They can watch the same episode of Sports Center for hours and their wife is ok because he brings home the paycheck.
+I’ve had talks with men about this misconception.
+They tell me, “I will slow down one day!”
+But this is a lie …even if the man fully believes it.
+AND, if “one day” ever does arrive it will be a day full of regrets.

 • Make loving your wife a part of your everyday schedule just like brushing your teeth.
 You can’t just brush your teeth once and expect to have fresh breath the rest of your life.
 The same is true with loving your wife.
 (Lysa Terkeurst, Capture Her Heart)

 • Our wives need to be cherished.
 They need to be cared for, and they need to be reminded of that.
 Covenantal love is not silent.
 Some guys think because they said it 20 years ago, that it’s still in effect until they revoke it.
 That doesn’t do a lot for a woman.
-A woman needs to be reminded through verbal words, through written words, tender words, tender touch, maybe even carrying the garbage out – some household duties that would communicate to her that you love her.
+A woman needs to be reminded through verbal words, and through written words.
+She needs tender words, tender touch, maybe even carrying the garbage out – some household duties that would communicate to her that you love her.